robotframework/robotframework/doc/releasenotes/rf-3.0.1.rst

     * - `#2392`_
       - bug
       - low
-      - Not possible to pass tags `Pass Execution If` using a list variable
+      - Not possible to pass tags to `Pass Execution If` using list variable
     * - `#2404`_
       - bug
       - low